Joe Biden classified documents incident

+In May 2024, Biden would invoke executive privilege to keep a recording of the Hur interview classified.
+On June 12, 2024, Garland, who enforced Biden's executive privilege decision to keep the audio of President Biden's interview with Hur classified and would not turn it over to Congress, would be found in contempt of Congress; despite the fact that the audio recording of the Hur interview was not turned over to Congress, the transcript of the Hur interview had already been turned over.

 Background

-CNN reported that the process to return Biden's documents to NARA began many weeks before his Vice Presidency ended, but was made more difficult by the fact that Biden continued to use his vice presidential offices and continued to receive more classified documents.
+CNN reported that the process to return Biden's documents to NARA began many weeks before his vice presidency ended, but was made more difficult by the fact that Biden continued to use his vice presidential offices and continued to receive more classified documents.
 CNN, quoting "former aides and others with direct knowledge of the process", reported that most of the actual packing of Biden's belongings and documents was done by lower-level staffers, though the staff had "clear Presidential Records Act guidelines" and took those guidelines seriously.
-One of the staffers who carried out the packing was Biden's then-executive assistant Kathy Chung.
-According to a defense official, she was interviewed in the probe of classified documents found in Biden’s personal offices.
 The documents "not deemed covered by the records requirements to submit to the National Archives" were stored at a temporary facility run by the General Services Administration near the White House before eventually being moved to the Penn Biden Center.